High-precision measurements of low-lying isomeric states in $^{120-124}$In with JYFLTRAP double Penning trap: Abstract

 \section{Abstract}

 Neutron-rich $^{120-124}$In isotopes have been studied utilizing the double Penning trap mass spectrometer JYFLTRAP at the IGISOL facility.
 Using the phase-imaging ion-cyclotron-resonance technique, the isomeric states were resolved from ground states and their excitation energies measured with high precision in $^{121,123,124}$In.
-The $1^+$ states in $^{120,122}$In were separated from the $5^+$ and $8^-$ states, whose presence was confirmed by post-trap decay spectroscopy.
-The energy difference between the unresolved high-spin states in $^{120,122}$In was $\leq15$~keV.
+In $^{120,122}$In, the $1^+$ states were separated and their masses were measured while the energy difference between the unresolved $5^+$ and $8^-$ states, whose presence was confirmed by post-trap decay spectroscopy was determined to be $\leq15$~keV.
+In addition, the half-life of $^{122}$Cd, $T_{1/2} = 5.98(10)$~s, was extracted.
 Experimental results were compared with energy density functionals, density functional theory and shell-model calculations.